Prescription of the Robin spectrum: Proof of Theorem and Theorem

-\begin{proof} In the following discussion, we will always assume that $x$ is close enough to the origin of $\mathbb{R}^{\frac{N(N+1)}{2}}$.
-Firstly, since the dimension of $M$ is not less than 3, there exists a metric $g_x$ in $[g]$ such that the metric graph $G_N^{\gamma^x}$ can be isometrically embedded in $(M,g_x)$ without the edges crossing, with the boundary of $G_N^{\gamma^x}$ lying on $\partial M$ and intersecting $\partial M$ perpendicularly.
-This can be achieved by embedding $G_N$ in $(M,g)$ without edge crossings (don't need isometric embedding), such that the boundary of $G_N$ lies on $\partial M$ and intersect $\partial M$ perpendicular, and then adjusting the metric $g$ in a small neighborhood around the midpoint of each edge of $G_N$.
-Moreover since the length of each edge in $G_N^{\gamma^x}$ is smooth on $x$, one can ensure that $g_x$ is $C^1$-continuous on the parameter $x$.
+\begin{proof} Throughout the proof, we always assume that $x$ is sufficiently close to the origin of $\mathbb{R}^{\frac{N(N+1)}{2}}$, where $N=m_1+\cdots +m_s$.
+Since the dimension of $M$ is at least 3, there exists a metric $g_x \in [g]$ such that the metric graph $G_N^{\gamma^x}$ can be isometrically embedded in $(M,g_x)$ without edge crossing, with the boundary of $G_N^{\gamma^x}$ lying on $\partial M$ and intersecting $\partial M$ perpendicularly.
+This can be achieved in two steps: First, embed $G_N$ topologically into $(M,g)$ without edge crossings, such that the boundary of $G_N$ lies on $\partial M$ and intersect $\partial M$ perpendicular.
+Second, conformally adjust the metric $g$ in a small neighborhood around the midpoint of each edge of $G_N$ to match the prescribed edge length.
+Since the length of each edge in $G_N^{\gamma^x}$ depends smoothly on $x$, one can ensure that $g_x$ is $C^1$-continuous with respect to the parameter $x$.

-Then for any sufficiently small $\varepsilon >0$, one can deform the metric $g_x$ (in a non-conformal way) into a metric $g_x^\varepsilon$ such that $G_N^{\gamma^x}$ still can be isometrically embedded in $(M, g_x^\varepsilon)$, and the image of $G_N^{\gamma^x}$ has a neighborhood in $(M, g_x^\varepsilon)$ that is isometric to the domain $\Omega^x_\varepsilon$ (we also use $\Omega^x_\varepsilon$ to denote that neighborhood).
-This can be achieved because there is a canonical map from a tubular domain of the normal bundle of a compact line in $(M,g_x)$ to a neighborhood of that line, where the metric in the neighborhood is nearly Euclidean.
+Next, following the method in the proof of \cite[Theorem 1.2]{PJSte}, for a sufficiently small $\varepsilon > 0$, one can deform the metric $g_x$ (in a non-conformal way) to a metric $g_x^\varepsilon$ such that $G_N^{\gamma^x}$ remains isometrically embedded in $(M, g_x^\varepsilon)$, and such that the image of $G_N^{\gamma^x}$ admits a neighborhood in $(M, g_x^\varepsilon)$ that is isometric to the domain $\Omega^x_\varepsilon$.
+For simplicity we also use $\Omega^x_\varepsilon$ to denote that neighborhood.
+The existence of such a metric follows from the fact that there is a canonical map from a tubular neighborhood of a line segment in $(M,g_x)$ (where the metric in the neighborhood is nearly Euclidean) to a tubular neighborhood of the zero section of the normal bundle of that line.
 One can further ensure that